bauer-alex/fuzzyclara/paper/paper.md

 3. Selection of the optimal set of clusters according to the minimal clustering criterion.

-We further allow for fuzziness in the algorithm by adapting it as follows.
-Instead of a hard clustering method, we apply the fuzzy-k-medoids algorithm [@krishnapuram_1999] on each subsample of the data in step 2a.
+We adapt this scheme to allow for fuzziness by applying the fuzzy-k-medoids algorithm [@krishnapuram_1999] in step 2a.
-Each observation of the complete dataset is assigned a membership score to all clusters $j$ according to the fuzzy-k-medoids algorithm:
+Each observation of the complete dataset is then assigned a membership score to all clusters $j$:
 \begin{equation}
 u_{ijp} = \frac{(\frac{1}{d_{ijp}})^{\frac{1}{m-1}}}{\sum_{j = 1}^J (\frac{1}{d_{ijp}})^{\frac{1}{m-1}}},
 \end{equation}
-where $m$ denotes the fuzziness exponent controlling the degree of fuzziness.
+where $m$ controls the degree of fuzziness.
 The clustering criterion $C_p$ is accordingly defined as the weighted sum of all distances to the medoids of all clusters, with weights according to the membership scores:
 \begin{equation}